The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Further Applications

-We parameterize the probability function using the logistic link function $H:\mathbb R\mapsto [0,1]$ such that $\varphi_f=H(f)$ for $f$ on which the forest priors in Section~\ref{sec:prior} are assigned.
+for some $\varphi_0: [0,1]^p\rightarrow [0,1]$ and some probability measure $Q$ such that ${\rm supp}(Q)\subseteq [0,1]^p$ with a bounded density.
+We thus consider a binary classification problem with random design.
+We parameterize the probability function using the logistic link function $H:\mathbb R\rightarrow [0,1]$ such that $\varphi_f=H(f)$ for $f$ on which the forest priors in Section~\ref{sec:prior} are assigned.
 For true function $\varphi_0$, we write $f_0=H^{-1}(\varphi_0)$ while assuming \ref{asm:truef}--\ref{asm:fsup} as in the density estimation problem.
-In the proof, it will be shown that the Hellinger metric is bounded by the $L_2(Q)$-distance in this example, and hence \ref{asm:spnet2} is assumed.
-Similar to Section~\ref{sec:nonran}, fixed design points are not available for a split-net, but a regular grid in Section~\ref{sec:regular} can be useful.
+The proof shows that the Hellinger metric is bounded by the $L_2(Q)$-distance in this example, and hence \ref{asm:spnet2} is assumed.
+Similar to Section~\ref{sec:nonran}, fixed design points are not available for a split-net, but a regular grid in Section~\ref{sec:grid} can be useful.
 The following theorem formalizes the posterior contraction rate with respect to the $L_2(Q)$-distance.